farao-community/farao-community.github.io/pages/docs/data/data.md

 process, constraint to monitor and remedial actions available to get rid of potential active constraints.

 Please refer to the [dedicated documentation page](/docs/data/crac) to get more information about FARAO CRAC data model.

+### GLSK

+GLSK (for "*Generation and Load Shift Keys*") are objects dedicated to define scaling strategies to simulate injections modification on network model.

 ### CNE